 Important: Only standard frames are covered.
 Medicare will only pay for contact lenses or eyeglasses provided by a supplier enrolled in Medicare, no matter who submits the claim (you or your supplier).

-Does Medicaid cover bathroom grab bars ?
+Does Medicaid cover bathroom grab bars and other bathroom equipment ?

 Medicaid funding for programs is both federal and state level funding.